 What are the best places to visit in Costa Rica in December?

-A. San José, Monteverde, La Fortuna, and Manuel Antonio National Park are some of the most amazing places in Costa Rica that you must check out in December.
+San José, Monteverde, La Fortuna, and Manuel Antonio National Park are some of the most amazing places in Costa Rica that you must check out in December and have an amazing winter vacay.

-What are best places to visit in Costa Rica in June?
+What are the best places to visit in Costa Rica in June?